Best Things To Do in Sitges in 3-Day Itinerary

 At the end of the visit, they teach you how to prepare four cocktails, and then you prepare one for yourself, and you can have it quietly on one of the sofas on the terrace.

-In another post, I will tell you about this visit in great detail.
+In another post, I will describe this visit in great detail.

 Fer visited the winery on a segway.
 The truth is that they treated him wonderfully.

-The first two monitors teach you how to drive the segway if you don’t know how, and then they take you through the vineyards on an exciting tour where you have the opportunity to see the vines and the grapes!
+The first two monitors teach you how to drive the segway if you don’t know how, and then they take you through the vineyards on an exciting tour where you can see the vines and the grapes!

 They then took a walking tour where they first explained the fundamental concepts and then took you inside the cellars to learn about the manufacturing process.